cazabe/PhaserGame/README.md

 # PhaserGame
-This was my first game ever created, it was for a game jam, the game is made with phaser wich is a game framework made with javascript.
+This was my first game ever created, it was for a game jam, the game is made with phaser framework.

 ## Table of contents
 * [General info](#general-info)